 2. Take a look at patient flow.
 Are patients are moving efficiently through your hospital?

-Taking a closer look at the patient flow within a hospital can bring to light areas of improvement.
-Being able to standardize this process is a great way to reduce costs and improve the quality of care.
+Taking a closer look at your hospital's patient flow can illuminate another area of strategic cost reduction.
+Standardizing how patients move around in your hospital is a great way to reduce costs and improve the quality of care.
 Some hospitals hire specialized patient transporters to help move this process along and reduce bottlenecks.
-By using optimizing the patient flow the hospital will decrease delays and wait times, preserve specialized staff resources, and ensure the maximum occupancy for each bed.
+By optimizing patient flow, the hospital will decrease delays and wait times, preserve dedicated staff resources, and ensure the maximum occupancy for each bed.

 3. Take a closer look at healthcare staff – and we don't mean layoffs.

 Cost reduction in healthcare often involves a deep look at staff.
 However, taking a closer look at staffing as a means of reducing costs doesn't necessarily mean layoffs.
-And since hospitals are already facing a nursing shortage and competitive job market, layoffs might not even be a realistic option.
-Instead, other elements like training, minimizing overtime, associate retention, and recognition programs are essential to consider in a cost cutting strategy.
+And since hospitals are already facing a nursing shortage, layoffs might not even be a realistic option.
+Instead, other elements like training, minimizing overtime, associate retention, and recognition programs are essential to consider in a cost-cutting strategy.

 Train & Develop

-Few would argue that sufficiently training and developing staff is vital to organizational health.
-However, some might be surprised to learn that 40% of employees who don't receive proper job training and development will leave within the first year.
-Therefore, extra training and development opportunities are also incentives for associates to stay.
 In a recent national survey, 70% of the respondents stated that additional support in the format of training and development gave them confidence in their employers and helped them stay in their position.
-For Millennials that number is even higher – 87%.
+For Millennials, that number is even higher – 87%.

-One cost reduction strategy that health systems can borrow from other business industries is focusing on a decrease turnover.
-Using resources to continuously hire new staff is expensive and unnecessarily time consuming.
-Employee satisfaction and providing a positive work environment is one key way to help combat turnover that also helps reduce costs.
+One cost reduction strategy that health systems can borrow from other industries is a focus on decreasing turnover and retaining associates.
+Using resources to continuously hire new staff is expensive and time-consuming.
+Employee satisfaction and providing a positive work environment is one fundamental way to help combat turnover that also helps reduce costs.

 Make sure the healthcare staff is getting the proper amount of break time or time off between shifts.
 Monitoring things like overtime can help to prevent burnout from employees as well.
 Consider taking an engagement survey to get a sense of where your hospital can make the employee experience better.
 Start working towards them, and save in the long run as you retain your people.